-This easy recipe for Blackberry Soup with Buttermilk Custards is an Irish dessert that is perfect for St. Patrick’s day.
+This easy recipe for Buttermilk Panna Cotta with Blackberry Sauce is an Irish dessert that is perfect for St. Patrick’s day.
 The buttermilk custards are like little islands surrounded by a sea of sweet blackberry sauce that has a touch of anise flavor.

 Our DIL, Gillian, was born and raised in Ireland and she tells me the wild and thorny blackberry brambles flourish in Ireland.
 But in spite of their prickly thorns, these brambles produce the most wonderfully sweet blackberries.

 The creamy mixture is poured into individual molds and chilled until firm transforming them into cool, silky smooth deliciousness.

 The blackberry ‘soup’ is actually what I would call a sauce.
 It is made with fresh blackberries cooked with a little sugar, star anise and red wine.
 If fresh blackberries are not available, the frozen berries will work just as well.

 The blackberries, wine and sugar are simmered with a couple star anise that adds a very slight flavor that compliments the sauce perfectly.
 And….if you are so inclined, add a shot of blackberry liqueur.